-The General Manager shall not fail to disclose their actual or potential conflicts of interest in any matter involving the Brattleboro Food Co-op.
+The General Manager shall not fail to disclose their actual, potential or perceived conflicts of interest in any matter involving the Brattleboro Food Co-op.
 The General Manager shall make their disclosure to the Board of Directors.
-The General Manager shall not be a party to a contract with the Co-op unless approved by the Board of Directors.
+The General Manager shall not be a party to a contract with the Co-op (other than their employment contract) unless approved by the Board of Directors.

-The General Manager shall participate in the discussion of such actual/potential conflict[s] of interest or contract, but decision on the matter shall be made without the General Manager present, unless otherwise determined by the Board of Directors.
+The General Manager shall participate in the discussion of such actual/potential/perceived conflict[s] of interest or contract, but decision on the matter shall be made without the General Manager present, unless otherwise determined by the Board of Directors.

-Approved 10/15/01 Amended 4/3/06 Amended 5/5/14 Amended 4/4/19
+Approved 10/15/01 Amended 4/3/06 Amended 5/5/14 Amended 4/4/19 Amended 4/7/25